sksq96/dress-your-pet/wizard.md

-Fit a wizard outfit to the animal
+Fit a realistic wizard outfit to the animal as it is.
+Keep everything else same as original